Archive for the ‘Other’ Category

 The state of the world around us seems to be increasing in its predictability.
 This leads me to believe that we must be pushing back more and more against entropy, which is defined by Claude Shannon in Information Theory as a state of zero predictability where all outcomes are equally likely.
 This means you need less new information to predict an outcome because the amount of ambient information is constantly increasing.
 To make information work for you, often requires discovery of predictions made by others.
 Consequently you need to ask less questions to obtain a workable prediction.
 The less entropic a system, the less new information it contains.

 Information is measured in the bit, or single unit of surprise.
-The more bits a system has the more possible surprises it can have and the more entropic it is.
+The more bits a system has the more possible surprises it can have and the less entropic it is.
 So it follows that the more information there is in a system, the more units of surprise it potentially has and the less likely it is to work as a predicted.